 Alternatively, hop on a Boris-style bike that you can rent for the day.
 You can’t miss the bright green florescent bikes that whizz around the city and they’re a great, cheap way to get around from one landmark to the next.
 You’ll enjoy the first 30 minutes of your bike ride for free and pay £5 for a three hour ride; you can pick up a bike from one of the 76 docking stations over the city.

-On the Pest side of the river there’s a set of steep steps up to the castle district.
-You can either climb them or you can wait in line to take a funicular (a tram like car) up to get to the top.
+On the Pest side of the river, there’s a set of steep steps up to the castle district.
+You can either climb them or you can wait in line to take a funicular (a tram-like car) up to get to the top.
 It’s also more scenic to take the car than the steps as the path takes you through the forest whereas the cars give you a great view of the Danube for around £4 return.

-Alternatively side step this problem (literally) by heading up along the road instead of the steps for a less steep climb which will take you right up to Fisherman’s Bastion along a less harsh gradient.
+Alternatively, sidestep this problem (literally) by heading up along the road instead of the steps for a less steep climb which will take you right up to Fisherman’s Bastion along a less harsh gradient.

 If you’re really feeling adventurous you could try a Segway tour of the city and spend three hours whizzing around the Pest side of the river.
 It’s a great way to get around some of the steep hills and allows you to see around the inner pest streets (without walking a step!)
-You’ll pick up your Segway from a designated meeting point and be escorted round by an enthusiastic tour guide for around £40 per person.
+You’ll pick up your Segway from a designated meeting point and be escorted around by an enthusiastic tour guide for around £40 per person.